mmrf96/Anatase-TiO2---Thermal-Conductivity---Lammps/README.md

 5. Outputs will include a trajectory (dump file) and a log file with simulation details and conductivity results.

+6. - Thermal conductivity is calculated using Fourier’s law: κ = - J / (dT/dz)
+  where J is the heat flux and dT/dz is the steady-state temperature gradient.
+- In practice, temperature profiles from LAMMPS are fitted (e.g., in Excel or MATLAB), and combined with the heat flux to compute κ.
+An example calculation spreadsheet is provided separately in Excel.

 Notes:
 - The provided 50_10_Full.data and TiO2.in reproduce the setup used in the paper.
 - Buckingham potential coefficients are specified directly in TiO2.in.